-Mark Todd Osborne is a 18-Year Senior Digital Colorist who works in all genres of media: VR, Features, Television Episodic, Commercials, Music Videos and Web.
-Recent Features include Universal’s “Lowriders”, Radius-TWC’s “It Follows” and DreamWorks “Need for Speed”, plus commercial campaigns for Lexus, Coca-Cola, Audi, Target, Toyota & XBOX.
+Mark Todd Osborne is a Los Angeles based Senior Colorist for Features, Television Episodic, Commercials, Music Videos and Branded Content.
+Noteworthy work: “The Act” for Hulu and Feature Films ‘It Follows’ (Radius), ‘Satanic Panic’ (Fangoria), ‘Lowriders’ (Blumhouse),’Beyond Skyline'(Lionsgate) and ‘Need for Speed’ (Disney/Dreamworks), plus commercial campaigns for Lexus, Toyota, EA Games, Wienerschnitzel, LG, Coca-Cola, Audi, BMW, Target, & XBOX.
 Mark’s meticulous eye and strong visual sense of taste and style, make him a stand out Color Artist.

-He spent 11 years as a Senior Colorist at Company 3, Santa Monica, coloring High-End Spots and Music Videos, working with Top Level Directors and Cinematographers, before moving on to Digital Intermediates & Feature Film Mastering.
-He became the Lead HD Dailies Colorist for noted filmmakers Gore Verbinski, Michael Bay and Jerry Bruckheimer Films, as well as performing Final Color for Features Films such as the Academy Award Nominated “Capote” and “Sunshine Cleaning” to name a few.
+MTO spent nearly 12 years as a Senior Colorist at Company 3, Santa Monica, working with top Directors and Cinematographers coloring Spots &, Music Videos, before moving on to Digital Intermediates & Feature Film Mastering.
+He became the Lead HD Dailies Colorist for noted filmmakers Gore Verbinski, Michael Bay and Jerry Bruckheimer Films, as well as performing Final Color for Features Films such as the Academy Award Nominated “Capote” and “Sunshine Cleaning”, to name a few.

-In 2011, Mark became Supervising Colorist at CAMERON I PACE Group, coloring several 3D projects, including “Cirque du Soleil: World’s Away” for visionary co-founder Vince Pace and served as a Stereo Correction Specialist on Martin Scorsese’s Academy-Award Winning “Hugo”.
+In 2011, Mark was hired as Supervising Colorist at CAMERON – PACE Group, coloring several 3D projects, including “Cirque du Soleil: World’s Away” for visionary co-founder Vince Pace and served as a Stereo Correction Specialist on Martin Scorsese’s Academy-Award Winning “Hugo”.
 In 2012, Mark performed color for James Cameron’s 3D “Deep Sea Challenge” for the Cannes Film Festival & IBC, as well as coloring the Emmy Award Winning shows “Children’s Hospital” and “Dirty Work”.

 WHO I AM